pineshcode/AssetsType/addweb/README.txt

 CONFIGURATION
 -------------

-1. The user can set which button is used as the showing via Administration > Configuration > user-interface > add-web.
+1. The user can set which JS,CSS CDN is used as the showing via Administration > Configuration > user-interface > add-web.
    By default, value default.
 2. To add Custom CSS and JS, Configuration select